-Property development is surrounded by a degree of uncertainty at this moment in time.
+There is a degree of uncertainty surrounding property development at this moment in time.

-While there is always a risk of overrunning costs and delays to development, the prospect of Brexit being finally resolved is good news for house prices and hence development loan availability and interest rates.
+While there is always a risk of overrunning costs and delays to development, the prospect of Brexit finally being resolved is good news for house prices and as a result, development loan availability and interest rates.

 Low-interest rates, a weak economy and a slowing housing market mean that the exit strategy of borrowers may not be as enticing to lenders as they once were if the development isn’t easy to sell on once the work has been completed.

 Developers may have to resort to renting out the property they have built rather than selling it on.

 Borrowers are also struggling to get their development work completed on time due to a lack of available labour as demographic reports suggest that skilled workers are retiring faster than new apprentices can be trained.

 If the costs overrun and current lenders aren’t able to fund the excess cost, developers will struggle to get more finance in to complete the job in a short timeframe leaving them with their project on hold, unable to finish it and unable to make any money from it.
 However, this is where Hunter Finance could help.